I was daunted by the complexities of projects when I started my data science career. We were using Virutalenv in all our Python projects.

 You don’t edit the lock file manually.
 Poetry creates and updates it every time you alter project dependencies.
 You can either use the poetry add command or specify dependencies on the TOML file and run the install command.

-If you publish packages to PyPI or other repositories, you have to build them in a way that helps to index.
-It hasn't been an easy task for me.
+If you publish packages to PyPI or other repositories, you have to build them in a way that helps to index them.
+It hasn’t been an easy task for me.

-Yet, with Poetry, I was able to publish packages to any repository for much less effort.
+Yet, I could publish packages to any repository with Poetry for much less effort.

 Here’s a package I published to PyPI using Poetry.
 It did not take more than a couple of minutes to do it.